mmtmf/preaching_in_occupied_land/README.md

 This project is licensed under the [MIT License](LICENSE.txt).

 **Citation:**
-If you use this project in academic work, please cite it as:
+If you use this repository, please cite it using CITATION.cff (recommended).
+Alternatively, cite it as: ...

 > Thunbo, Michael.
 ‘Preaching in Occupied Land: Crisis and Sermons in Wartime Denmark (1940–1945)’.
 Studia Theologica - Nordic Journal of Theology 0, no. 0 (12 February 2026): 1–16. doi:10.1080/0039338X.2026.2622675.

 ## About the Project

 Developed as part of a PhD research project examining sermons in times of national crisis.